Geoany/ILView/Readme.md

-## ILView
+# ILView

 Lightweight 3D Viewer and Interactive REPL for ILNumerics

 ## Overview

-This is the official repository for ILView - an interactive viewer for 3D scenes and plottings created with ILNumerics.
+This is the official repository for ILView - an interactive viewer for 3D scenes and plottings created with [ILNumerics](http://ilnumerics.net).
 This repository targets potential developers for ILView.
-If you want to try and use official builds of ILView only, go to <http://ilnumerics.net>.
+If you want to try out ILView directly, fetch it from here: <http://ilnumerics.net/ILView_i18fb66.zip>.
+On Windows, you may start the exe directly out of the zip package.
+On Linux, you may have to install monodevelop, extract the package and start ILView via: `mono ILView_i18fb66.exe`.

 ILView allows the visualization of arbitrary 3D scenes in a small and lightweight .NET application.
 Scenes can be fetched from arbitrary URIs, provided as ILC# (permalinks from the official ILNumerics project site) or interactively defined.